2018 Commonwealth Games: Transport

 During the Games period, free public transportation within Queensland region was provided to ticket and accreditation holders.
 The free transportation services were available on local buses, train and Gold Coast light rail (G:link) services on the Gold Coast and on TransLink and Qconnect bus services in Cairns and Townsville.

-The Gold Coast light rail system, connected a number of the key games venues including the Optus Aquatic Centre, Broadwater Parklands and the Gold Coast Convention & Exhibition Centre with the major accommodation centres of Surfers Paradise and Broadbeach and the Athletes Village at Parklands.
+The Gold Coast light rail system, connected a number of the key Games venues, including the Gold Coast Aquatic Centre, Broadwater Parklands and the Gold Coast Convention & Exhibition Centre, with the major accommodation centres of Surfers Paradise and Broadbeach and the Athletes Village at Parklands.
 An extension to the system was announced in October 2015, connecting the then current terminus at Gold Coast University Hospital to the railway line to Brisbane at Helensvale.
 The extension opened in December 2017, in time for the games.

 Four temporary Games lanes were introduced along the M1 and activated at different times to decrease traffic disruptions for road users.
 These were used by police and emergency vehicles, spectator shuttle buses and accredited Games family and athletes.
 The Gold Coast Airport served as the official airport for the Games.